Sydney Fish Market: Future planned redevelopment

 The redevelopment forms part of the New South Wales Government's Bays Precinct urban renewal program.

 Mural

 The mural inside Sydney Fish Market was designed by Australian artist Keith Howland.
-It is made up of about 400 hundred individually glazed ceramic tiles and measures eight metres long and four metres wide and was installed in 1990.
+It is made up of about 400 individually glazed ceramic tiles and measures eight metres long and four metres wide and was installed in 1990.
 It took the artist about 12 months to complete and it depicts the fishing industry in New South Wales from Yamba on the Far North Coast to Sydney.

 Transport

-The Fish Market tram stop on the L1 Dulwich Hill Line is located nearby.
+The Fish Market stop on the L1 Dulwich Hill Line is located nearby.
 The market is also served by the 501 bus route.
+Visitors to the new Sydney Fish Market are expected to use Wentworth Park stop more often.

+The Geographical Names Board (GNB) has proposed renaming the Fish Market light rail stop to Bank Street to avoid confusion following the opening of the new fish market.
+This should more accurately reflect the stop's location on Bank Street, rather than implying proximity to the relocated fish market which is closer to Wentworth Park station, and better aligns with the residential development the stop will serve.